 - Check local, state, and federal guidelines for additional restrictions or guidelines including travel restrictions, group size limitations, special closures or restrictions in parks and other shoreline areas, and other local health and safety guidelines.
 Here are links to the COVID-19 resource pages for each of the Great Lakes states:

 - Encourage all event attendees to register in advance with the new Adopt-a-Beach website.
 With the new website, we have made it as easy as possible for volunteers to register for cleanups.
 And, it is very easy for Team Leaders to cancel events and share updates with registered attendees.
 It will be the best way for Team Leaders and Alliance staff to keep in touch with volunteers if cleanup events are canceled or postponed.

-Alliance for the Great Lakes staff are monitoring the situation and will update this guidance as appropriate and will communicate any new guidelines with Team Leaders and volunteers.
-If you have any questions, please do not hesitate to contact us at email@example.com.
+Alliance for the Great Lakes staff will update this guidance as appropriate and will communicate any new guidelines with Team Leaders and volunteers.
+If you have any questions, please do not hesitate to contact us at firstname.lastname@example.org.

-With high water levels in mind, Team Leaders should consider the following safety and logistics concerns when scheduling and leading cleanup events:
+Team Leaders should keep in mind the following safety and logistics concerns when scheduling and leading cleanup events: